asparageist/roboger2/README.md

 Test: "It should count from 0 up to the user's input."
 Code:
-const numbo = "3"
+const numbo = "3";
 function (count);
 Expected Output: "0, 1, 2, 3"

 Test: "It should change 1 to 'BEEP!' in the array"
 Code:
-const numbo = "3"
+const numbo = "3";
 function (isBeepBoop);
 Expected Output: "0, BEEP!, 2, 3"

+Test: "It should change 2 and 3 to 'BEEP!' and 'WONT YOU BE MY NEIGHBOR' respectively"
+Code:
+const numbo = "3";
+function (isBeepBoop);
+Expected Output: "0, BEEP!, BOOP!, WONT YOU BE MY NEIGHBOR"